-In addition to the Stock Incentive Plan, we have the following stock incentive and purchase plans: (i) an Amended and Restated 2001 Employees' Restricted Stock Purchase Plan ("2001 Plan") which allows eligible participants to purchase shares of Class B Common Stock at par value, subject to certain restrictions, and; (ii) a 2005 Employee Stock Purchase Plan which allows eligible employees to purchase shares of Class B Common Stock at a ten percent discount.
-There were 42,094, 47,975 and 34,401 shares issued pursuant to the Employee Stock Purchase Plan during 2007, 2006 and 2005, respectively.
-Compensation expense recorded in connection with this plan was \$320,000, \$259,000 and \$371,000 during 2007, 2006 and 2005, respectively.
+In addition to the Stock Incentive Plan, we have the following stock incentive and purchase plans: (i) a Second Amended and Restated 2001 Employees' Restricted Stock Purchase Plan ("2001 Plan") which allows eligible participants to purchase shares of Class B Common Stock at par value, subject to certain restrictions, and; (ii) a 2005 Employee Stock Purchase Plan which allows eligible employees to purchase shares of Class B Common Stock at a ten percent discount.
+There were 58,957, 42,094 and 47,975 shares issued pursuant to the Employee Stock Purchase Plan during 2008, 2007 and 2006, respectively.
+Compensation expense recorded in connection with this plan was \$328,000, \$320,000 and \$259,000 during 2008, 2007 and 2006, respectively.

-We have reserved 1.6 million shares of Class B Common Stock for issuance under these various plans (excluding terminated plans) and have issued approximately 645,000 shares pursuant to the terms of these plans (excluding terminated plans) as of December 31, 2007, 194,064 of which became fully vested during 2007, 103,143 of which became fully vested during 2006 and 68,457 of which became fully vested during 2005.
+We have reserved 2.2 million shares of Class B Common Stock for issuance under these various plans (excluding terminated plans) and have issued approximately 652,000 shares, net of cancellations, pursuant to the terms of these plans (excluding terminated plans) as of December 31, 2008, of which 148,200 became fully vested during 2008, 194,064 became fully vested during 2007 and 103,143 became fully vested during 2006.

-During the fourth quarter of 2007, pursuant to the 2001 Plan, the Compensation Committee (the "Committee") of the Board of Directors approved the issuance of 30,681 restricted shares of our Class B Common Stock at \$48.89 per share (\$1.5 million in the aggregate) to our Chief Executive Officer ("CEO") and Chairman of the Board.
-These shares are scheduled to vest ratably on the first, second, third and fourth anniversary dates of the grant, assuming our CEO remains employed by us.
-In the event that our CEO's employment with the Company is terminated by reason of disability, death, without proper cause or due to breach of the CEO's employment agreement by us, the vesting of these awards will occur immediately.
-In connection with this grant, we recorded compensation expense of \$42,000 during 2007 and the remaining expense associated with this award (estimated at \$1.4 million as of December 31, 2007) will be recorded over the remaining vesting periods of the award.
+During the first quarter of 2008, pursuant to the 2001 Plan, the Compensation Committee of the Board of Directors (the "Committee") approved the issuance of 31,095 restricted shares of our Class B Common Stock at \$48.24 per share (\$1.5 million in the aggregate) to our Chief Executive Officer ("CEO") and Chairman of the Board.
+These shares, which were issued pursuant to a provision in our CEO's employment agreement, are scheduled to vest ratably on the first, second, third and fourth anniversary dates of the grant, assuming our CEO remains employed by us.
+In the event that our CEO's employment is terminated by reason of disability, death, without proper cause or due to breach of the CEO's employment agreement by us, the vesting of these awards will occur immediately.
+In connection with this grant, we recorded compensation expense of \$360,000 during 2008 and the remaining expense associated with this award (estimated at \$1.1 million as of December 31, 2008) will be recorded over the remaining vesting periods of the award.